HANNA KRISTALL

 For many reasons, I lived in a kind of isolation, and I did not feel seen by the people around me.

-Partly because that's how teenagers feel.
 Partly because the absence of my dad cracked something open that not many in my surrounding had experienced - or if they had, they recovered quickly and went on to daily 'business'.

-While they were concerned about their weekends and having fun,
+While they were concerned about their weekends and having fun, I was trying to find my place in this world.

 I met them through books, music and movies.
-I loved reading biographies by artists, writers, designers, entrepreneurs,...
+I loved reading biographies by artists, writers, designers, philosophers, entrepreneurs,...

 All those things gave me deep inspiration, and it was all I needed.

-The wounds were there, but they gave me the ability to connect to myself deeply.
+The wounds were there, but they gave me the ability to understand myself and other people, and to connect with them in a meaningful way.

-I know what it means to listen to the right song at the right time, to feel connected to someone through a shared thought and feeling.
+I know what it means to listen to the right song at the right time, to feel connected to someone through a shared thought and feeling or to read that one line that explains your inner world so clearly that it makes you understand yourself better.

+As a teenager, music was my refuge.
+It was my connection to the world.
 Today, it's the place where I feel most alive.

-And when I first went on stage, at 15, it didn't feel like foreign ground.
+When I first went on stage, at 15, it didn't feel like foreign ground.
 I moved as if I had always been there and I knew:

 this is where I belong.

-And nothing changed ever since.
+Nothing changed ever since.